-- Reduce carbon emissions associated with areas of high impact such as pharmaceuticals and anaesthetic gases by educating staff and encouraging lower impact alternatives. - Work with partners and stakeholders to identify and deliver solutions that reduce the number of hospital visits, such as the provision of treatment closer to home (e.g. macular treatment centres and home dialysis). - Pilot the redesign of selected care pathways to drive out any unnecessary stages.
+- Continue work with areas of high carbon impact such as pharmaceuticals and anaesthetic gases by supporting the development of clinical speciality forums. - Work with partners and stakeholders to identify and deliver solutions that reduce the number of hospital visits, such as the provision of treatment closer to home (e.g. macular treatment centres and home dialysis). - Pilot the redesign of selected care pathways to drive out any unnecessary stages.